“Don’t Round Your Spine!” they say…

 The breath supports the spine so we can use ALL the joints of the spine as well as all the joints that connect to the whole backline of the body – including the feet!

-Hinging at the hips will bypass a lot of joints, putting them at a disadvantage from disuse, and could inadvertently cause adverse effects by overusing other joints (e.g., hips? knees?) rather than dispersing the stretch over the whole body.
+Only hinging at the hips with a “straight” spine will bypass a lot of joints, putting them at a disadvantage from disuse, and could inadvertently cause adverse effects by overusing other joints (e.g., hips? knees?) rather than dispersing the stretch over the whole body.
 (1)

 ~~~

-I know it isn’t very popular to say that flexing your spine is not inherently dangerous for the vast majority of us with low bone density – and most especially if you are doing it slowly with breath support in a sensible yoga class.
+I know it isn’t popular to say that forward folding is not inherently dangerous for the vast majority of us with low bone density – and most especially if you are doing it slowly with breath support in a sensible yoga class.

 We know so much more now than we did 40 years ago so why are we still repeating this statement about flexion?

-Note that the BoneFit(tm) Movement Guidelines have been revised to limit flexion movements of the spine that are “repeated, sustained, weighted, end-range, rapid, and forceful” – not avoid altogether.
-Yes!
+In fact, the BoneFit(tm) Movement Guidelines have been revised to not avoid our natural spinal flexion but to limit flexion movements of the spine that are “repeated, sustained, weighted, end-range, rapid, and forceful“.

 There is generally a wide gap between end-range and zero range in which we can move mindfully.